-Fire alarm boxes are located on every floor in each of the buildings that comprise JTS.
+Manual Pull Station are located on every floor by each exit of the buildings that comprise JTS.
 The fire department will automatically be signaled to come out once the alarm system is activated.
 Fire alarms and extinguishers are regularly tested in the residence halls.

 Every person in the building must exit the building and cross the street as soon as thealarm sounds.
 Failure to do so is a violation of New York City law and may result in monetary fines.
-Regular fire drills are conducted by JTS to ensure that all members of the JTS community know how to respond in the event of a fire and are conducted at least once a semester in each of the buildings.
+Regular fire drills are conducted by JTS to ensure that all members ofthe JTS community know how to respond in the event of a fire and are conducted at least once a semester in each of the buildings.